 Motion control for video production

-If you’ve seen the opening credits of the television series House of Cards, you’re familiar with the stunning visuals that can be produced with motion control systems.
+Robotics and video blend together when filmmakers create stunning visuals with motion control systems.
 This equipment, which precisely controls the motion of a camera, can cost millions of dollars in Hollywood.
 But with an understanding of the technique and some tools from the MHC Makerspace, students can produce similar results at a fraction of the cost.

 The students of Film Studies 210: Video Production met with their Library, Information and Technology Services (LITS) Liaison, Nick Baker, in fall 2015 to explore how motion control can be used for photography and videography.
 Baker brought some of his own work to discuss, including a very large format image that was created with an automated camera mount.
 Using hardware produced in the Makerspace, the students controlled a camera’s actions remotely and brainstormed ways to use the technique in their own work.